Grid Operational Benefit Analysis of Data Center Spatial Flexibility: Congestion Relief, Renewable Energy Curtailment

 \subsection{Case Study 2: Baseline Flexibility Evaluation}

 Fixed DC locations remain infeasible across all scenarios due to the 870~MW load concentration at Bus~27.
 In this case study, the minimum flexibility parameter is set to $\beta = 0.5$, allowing each DC to adjust its load by up to half of its initial load.
-Table~\ref{tab:cs2_alpha} summarizes the infeasibility diagnosis using the $\alpha$-relaxation formulation from Eq.~\eqref{eq:alpha_relaxation}.
-Column headers denote: \emph{Line} as the branch index (e.g., ``47 (27$\to$33)'' indicates Line~47 connecting Bus~27 to Bus~33), and \emph{Violations} as the count of constraints with $\alpha_{\ell}>0$.
+The congestion relief achieved through spatial reallocation ranges from 2.1~MW (off-peak) to 52.7~MW (peak), as quantified by the $\sum \alpha$ metric in Table~\ref{tab:cs1_baseline}.
+Line~47 connecting Buses~27 and~33 consistently emerges as the critical transmission bottleneck across all operating conditions.
 Figure~\ref{fig:dc_load_comparison} compares the data center load distributions under fixed and optimized deployment across three operational scenarios.
 During peak conditions, spatial optimization redistributes loads such that DC$_1$ reduces from 870~MW to 639~MW, DC$_2$ decreases to 145~MW, and DC$_3$ increases to 666~MW.
 In the shoulder period (base case), DC$_1$ further decreases to 618.7~MW, DC$_2$ maintains 145~MW, and DC$_3$ reaches 686.3~MW.
 The off-peak scenario exhibits distinct reallocation patterns: DC$_1$ decreases to 565.6~MW, while DC$_2$ experiences substantial increase to 657.9~MW and DC$_3$ reduces to 226.5~MW.
 All scenarios preserve the total DC load of 1,450~MW as enforced by constraint~\eqref{eq:load_conservation}.
-The congestion relief achieved through spatial reallocation ranges from 2.1~MW (off-peak) to 52.7~MW (peak), as quantified by the $\sum \alpha$ metric in Table~\ref{tab:cs2_alpha}.
-Line~47 connecting Buses~27 and~33 consistently emerges as the critical transmission bottleneck across all operating conditions.